fuzzylogicxx/fuzzylogic/posts/fuzzy-logic-laurence-hughes-march-23-clyde-built-radio.md

 draft: false

 ---
 I recorded my second radio show of 2023 live at the Clyde Built Radio studio at the weekend.
-The Hong Kong market was on so it was buzzing at the Barras on a bright and sunny on Sunday with the clocks just gone forward.
+It was a bright and sunny Sunday with the clocks just gone forward and the Barras buzzing as it hosted a Hong Kong street market.
 ---

 {% if app.environment == "production" %}